hjyssg/ShiguReader/README_English.md

 * For *nix users and developers, please refer to [Readme_Env_Setup](https://github.com/hjyssg/ShiguReader/blob/dev/Readme_Env_Setup.md)

 ### Third Party Dependency
-It is nice to have, but not necessary install imagemagick  from https://imagemagick.org
+It is nice to have.
+But ShiguReader can run without it. install imagemagick  from https://imagemagick.org

 ##### Safety